DaveZBorja/Assistive-Navigation-Using-Computer-Vision-and-Speech-for-the-Blind/README.md

 Contributions are welcome!
 If you have suggestions for improving the system or want to add new features, feel free to fork the repository and submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- The pre-trained MobileNet SSD model was provided by the [OpenCV team](https://opencv.org/).
-- Special thanks to the contributors of the open-source libraries used in this project.

----

-Feel free to modify the `README.md` as needed to better suit your project!